kjvalencik/learn-node/README.md

 	// Start a web server
 	app.listen(3000);

-Test. visit `http://localhost:3000/world`.
-Notice that after each page visit, no other pages can be served for another 5 seconds while request is blocking.
+Test by visiting `http://localhost:3000/world`.
+Notice that after each page visit, no other pages can be served for another 5 seconds while the request is blocking.
 Additional requests will continue to queue up, and wait times will stack.
 However, node.js has a way of avoiding this: asynchronous, non-blocking, callback driven coding.
 Let's rewrite our handler to prevent blocking: